wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-6.rst

 Before the latest changes, you used to get question marks instead of the proper name for the keyword argument.
-Although this might seem like a small detail, it is a big step towards a proper working Python 3 interpreter and it required a couple of days of headaches.
+Although this might seem like a small detail, it is a big step towards a proper working Python 3 interpreter and it required a couple days of headaches.
 A spin-off of this work is that now RPython has better built-in support for unicode (also in the default branch): for example, it now supports unicode string formatting (using the percent operator) and the methods ``.encode/.decode('utf-8')``.